Short Environmental Assessment Form (SEAF) Workbook

 The Short Environmental Assessment Form (SEAF) is used when a state or local agency has determined that a SEQR review is necessary, and they have identified the project as being an Unlisted Action.
 Note that a SEAF cannot be used to evaluate a Type I Action.

 There are many different kinds of projects classified as an Unlisted Action.
 Some are small and uncomplicated, and the SEAF provides enough information for that assessment.
 The SEAF is designed to be used for those smaller Unlisted Actions where there is less need for documentation and analysis because of the type, size or location of the proposed activity.
-Other Unlisted Actions can be larger; more complicated, and may fall just under the Type I criteria.
+Other Unlisted Actions can be larger; more complicated, and may fall just under the Type I criteria (link leaves DEC website.)
 In that case, the agency should strongly consider using the FEAF so that additional information can be obtained and used in the environmental review.

 For more information on how to decide what type of action a project is and what form to use, see the SEQR Handbook.